-It might not be their most popular or successful record to date but with the release of The Weight of Your Love Editors reached that back-to-basics phase that every big band goes through at some point in their career.
+It might not be their most popular or successful record to date, but with the release of The Weight of Your Love, Editors reached that back-to-basics phase that every big band goes through at some point in their career.

-The dark and dry Sugar opens the concert, with the front row covered with flags of fans coming from all over Europe for the final leg of their worldwide tour.
+The dark and dry Sugar opens the concert, the front row covered with the flags of fans coming from all over Europe for the final leg of their worldwide tour.
 What an appropriate venue to bring it to an end: essential but sophisticated, the Roundhouse represents where the Birmingham rockers are right now.

 Filippo L’Astorina, the Editor